rfomin/elfbsp/README.md

 splits.
 However, it cannot be used with the original DOOM.EXE or with Chocolate-Doom.

-`-s --ssect`
-Build XGL3 (extended GL-Nodes) format in the SSECTORS lump.
-This option will disable the building of normal nodes, leaving the NODES and SEGS lumps empty.
-Although it can be used with the `-x` option to store XNOD format nodes in the NODES lump as well.

 `-c --cost  ##`
 Sets the cost for making seg splits.
 The value is a number between 1 and 32.